Accessibility Statement

 Locate the litter box somewhere private or provide privacy with an enclosure, curtain, or cover.

-- In the bathroom.
+• In the bathroom.
 A great place to locate the litter box is your own bathroom, as long as you make sure to keep the door wide open when it's not in use.
-Many people tuck the litter box next to the toilet, between the toilet and tub, or under the sink.
+Many people tuck the litter box next to the toilet, between the toilet and tub, or, if you have a small space, under the sink.

 Avoid placing the litter box in areas with high traffic, loud or abrupt noises, or where dogs can easily nose around.
-The litter box should be placed somewhere your kitty feels secure, so she never feels like she has to go elsewhere for relief.
+The litter box should be placed somewhere quiet with low traffic so your cat feels secure and never feels like they have to go elsewhere for relief.
 In small spaces, finding an always-calm spot may be challenging, so think beyond obvious spaces.

-Reconfigure or repurpose furniture that already occupies your space to accommodate the litter box.
+If you're wondering where to put the litter box in a small apartment, consider reconfiguring or repurposing furniture that already occupies your space to accommodate the litter box.
 Sideboards and side tables can be retrofitted to house the litter box and supplies.
 From the front you can't tell it's been modified, but from the side, you can see a kitty-sized entryway.
 There are many DIY options, or you can buy pre-made multi-tasking items, like a planter that houses the litter box.

 Monitor and adjust based on your cat’s feedback